 Toni Grove is a Master Gardener alum with a BS in Herbal Sciences from Bastyr University.
 She is the former nursery manager at Lavender Wind Farm and currently works for Mary's Weeding Service, keeping Whidbey Island tidy, one flower bed at a time.

-Gwendolyn Hannam has over 10 years experience as an Environmental Biologist, with most of her career based on aspects of water quality, land use and development, water resource management, and critical environmental areas.
+Gwendolyn Hannam has nearly 15 years experience as an Environmental Biologist, with most of her career based on aspects of water quality, land use and development, water resource management, and critical environmental areas.
 She holds a B.S. in Oceanography and an M.S. in Botany.

 Judith Jones' Fancy Fronds started in 1977 and began mail order in 1982.
 For thirty years, Judith has participated at the Northwest Flower and Garden Show, in everything from landscape displays to plant lectures.
 She feels fortunate to have the support and encouragement of professional Pteridologists and fern growers all over the world.

 Judith Juno has been a Master Gardener since 2008 and an Oak Harbor Garden Club member since 1996.
-Since 2004 she has judged the National Garden Clubs Flower Show, and in 2013 she earned the status of NGC Master Flower Show Judge.
-In 2016 she became the Whidbey Island Fair Horticulture Dept. Head Judge.
+Since 2004 she has been an accredited National Garden Clubs Flower Show Judge, and in 2013 she earned the status of NGC Master Flower Show Judge.
+In 2016 she became the Whidbey Island Fair Horticulture Dept. Head Judge for two years.
 Judith is a retired Language Arts high school teacher from Florida.

-Anza Muenchow has been enjoying growing food on her farm in Clinton for the last 15 years.
-But beyond her two-acre Maha Farm, she is also passionate about improving fresh-food access for her community, especially low-income families.
-Anza volunteers for MG's SW Tilth and Whidbey Island Conservation District.
+Anza Muenchow has perfected the art of propagating plants by growing food at her two-acre Maha Farm for the past 15 years.
+But beyond her farming expertise, she is also passionate about improving fresh food access for her community, especially low-income families.
+And, as a Master Gardener since 1992, she is the go-to expert for other Master Gardeners who want information on propagation techniques.
+Anza also volunteers for Master Gardeners at South Whidbey Tilth and the Whidbey Island Conservation District.

-Tobey Nelson has a BS in Landscape Horticulture from Michigan State University and has been designing, installing, and maintaining gardens for over 20 years.
-Tobey Nelson Events and Design offers garden design and coaching, floral design for special occasions and weddings, and more.
-Environmentally-responsible approaches such as drought-tolerant plantings, supporting local farmers, sustainable floral design methods, are all a part of her mission.
+Tobey Nelson has a BS in Landscape Horticulture from Michigan State University.
+She has been designing, installing, and maintaining gardens for over 25 years.
+Tobey Nelson Events + Design offers garden design and coaching, floral design for special occasions and weddings, and botanical art.
+She focuses on environmentally-responsible approaches such as drought-tolerant plantings, supporting local farmers, and sustainable floral design methods.

 Zsofia Pasztor is the founder and co-executive director of the non-profit organization, Farmer Frog.
 She teaches restoration horticulture, urban agriculture, aquaponics, and low-impact development at several colleges and abroad.